realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 When the game starts we first want to check if there was already a hit count saved.
 The `PlayerPrefs` have a built-in function `HasKey(hitCountKey)` (2) that let's us achieve exactly this.
 If the key exists we read it using `GetInt(hitCountKey)` (3) and save it in the counter.

 The second part is saving data whenever it changes.
 On each click after we incremented the `hitCount` we have to call `SetInt(key, value)` on `PlayerPrefs` (4) to set the new data.
 Note that this does not save the data to disk.
 This only happens during `OnApplicationQuit()` implicitly.
-We can explicitly write the data to disk at any time to avoid loosing data in case the game crashes and `OnApplicationQuit()` never gets called.
+We can explicitly write the data to disk at any time to avoid losing data in case the game crashes and `OnApplicationQuit()` never gets called.
 To write the data to disk we call `Save()` (5).

 ## Extended example